Capella: Visual companions

 Six visual companions to Capella were discovered before Capella H and are generally known only as Capella B through G. None are thought to be physically associated with Capella, although all appear closer in the sky than the HL pair.

+Component B is passing through the Hertzsprung gap and cooling down to a yellow giant; Capella A has recently reached the end of this process.

 Component F is also known as TYC 3358-3142-1.
 It is listed with a spectral type of K although it is included in a catalogue of OB stars as a distant luminous star.

 Component G is BD+45 1076, with a spectral type of F0, at a distance of 123 pc.
 It is identified as a variable member of the Guide Star Catalogue from Chandra observations although it is not known what type of variability.
 It is known to be an X-ray source with an active corona.

 Several other stars have also been catalogued as companions to Capella.
 Components I, Q and R are 13th-magnitude stars at distances of 92″, 133″ and 134″.
 V538 Aurigae and its close companion HD 233153 are red dwarfs ten degrees away from Capella; they have very similar space motions but the small difference makes it possible that this is just a coincidence.
 Two faint stars have been discovered by speckle imaging in the Capella HL field, around 10″ distant from that pair.
 These have been catalogued as Capella O and P. It is not known whether they are physically associated with the red dwarf binary.